bazel-contrib/SIG-rules-authors/proto-grpc.md

 )
 ```

+You can create a similar plot of your dependency tree of `proto_library` targets using the
+following snippet (you must have DOT/GrphViz installed):

+`bazel query --output graph 'kind(proto_library, //...)'  | dot -Tpng > graph.png`

 Note that we could have grouped all of these `.proto` files under a single `proto_library` in this
 particular case.
 In real codebases these files may be under separate directories and managed by
 different groups or companies.
 The convention for splitting or grouping libraries varies by target